Chandigarh- City Beautiful with a Heart

 Sukhna Lake

 Sukhna Lake is the place Chandigarh people love to boast about.
 Le Corbusier created the lake for the care of body and spirit.
 Seasonal steam ‘Sukhna Choe’ was dammed to develop beautiful Sukhna Lake.
-Tranquil lake, green patches and picturesque view, Sukhna lake is adored by one and all.
-It is frequently visited by tourists, health-conscious walkers, families seeking quality-time together and enthusiastic youngsters.
+A tranquil lake, green patches and picturesque view, Sukhna Lake is adored by one and all.
+It is frequently visited by tourists, health-conscious walkers, families seeking quality time together and enthusiastic youngsters.

 Japanese Garden